oauth2-proxy/oauth2-proxy/docs/docs/configuration/auth.md

    1. Go to **Token configuration** and **Add groups claim**.
 Select "All groups" or "SecurityGroup" based on which groups for a user you want returned in the claim.
-If you have a large number of groups, you may want to select "Groups assigned to the application".
+If you have a large number of groups, you may want to select "Groups assigned to the application" to limit the number of groups returned to avoid having to grant admin consent to the application.
-   2. If `--azure-graph-group-field` is set to "displayName", you **must** grant group member read permissions.
+   2. If `--azure-graph-group-field` is set to "displayName" **OR** you have users that will have more than 200 groups returned, you **must** grant group member read permissions.
       This requires [administrator consent](https://learn.microsoft.com/en-us/azure/active-directory/develop/permissions-consent-overview?WT.mc_id=Portal-Microsoft_AAD_RegisteredApps#administrator-consent)
       for all tenants that will use the application.
 If not set, the default